-Advancing Diversity in Dendrochronology through the Florence Hawley Ellis Diversity Award
+Advancing Diversity in Dendrochronology through the

 Title: Florence Hawley Ellis Diversity Award

-Organization: Tree-Ring Society
+: Tree-Ring Society

 For these reasons, the Tree-Ring Society has developed the Florence Hawley Ellis Diversity Award

 Goals of the Florence Hawley Ellis Diversity Award

 s, the first female tree-ring scientist, through the creation of this award.
 Dr. Ellis pioneered multiple disciplines and, most importantly, fought for equality in academia

-- Awardee will deliver the “Dr. Florence Hawley Ellis Lecture” at the WorldDendro Conference
+- Awardee will deliver the “Dr. Florence Hawley Ellis Lecture”

 The Florence Hawley Ellis Award targets women, minorities, and others who identify as underrepresented in the field of dendrochronology.
-One award will be given out to an early-career scientist (~10 years or less post Ph.D.) prior to each WorldDendro meeting.
+One award will be given out to an early-career scientist (~10 years or less post Ph.D.).
 The award is not intended for students, only early-career scientists.

 Mechanisms of the Florence Hawley Ellis Diversity Award

 Cultural definitions of underrepresentation evolve.
-For those not in an underrepresented group, it might be difficult to define underrepresented groups (for a greater discussion on this, see: “The long tail of under-representation”.
+For those not in an underrepresented group, it might be difficult to define underrepresented groups (for a greater discussion on this, see: “The long tail of under-representation

-A committee of five will determine the awardees within two months after the closing date for nominations.
-For the first Florence Hawley Ellis Diversity Award, the committee will be composed of two members from the developers of this award, the Vice-President of the Tree-Ring Society, and two at-large members as determined by the proposers of this award.
-One of the two at-large committee members will include either one Ph.D. student or post-doc.
+will be composed of at least two members whom founded the award (for the first few cycles, likely), the President of the Tree-Ring Society, the Diversity, Equity & Inclusion representative of the Tree-Ring Society and two at-large members as determined by founders of this award.
+At least one of the committee members will include either one Ph.D. student or post-doc.
 We will elect both at-large members from a Tier II nation.
 Future Florence Hawley Ellis Diversity Awardees

 will create diversity within our discipline and across science.
-The award will enhance retention of underrepresented people in science in at least three ways.
+The award will enhance retention of underrepresented people in science in at least two ways.
 First, by providing funds to attend a world conference, the awardee will have the chance to meet and potentially collaborate with scientists from a broad range of academia.
 Second, being able to give a named lecture at an international conference will enhance the visibility of the awardee’s work.